panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 type: post
 ---

 The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) has become the native way to fetch resources in Frontend applications.
-While `fetch()` is generally simple to use, there is a couple of nuances to be aware of.
+While `fetch()` is generally easy to use, you should be aware of a couple of nuances.

 In this post, I'll show you the common scenarios of how to use Fetch API with `async/await` syntax.
 You'll understand how to fetch data, handle fetch errors, cancel a fetch request, and more.